 - (a) the outsourcing shall not result in the delegation by senior management of its responsibility; - (b) the relationship and obligations of the payment institution towards its payment service users under this Directive shall not be altered; - (c) the conditions with which the payment institution is to comply in order to be authorised and remain so in accordance with this Title shall not be undermined; - (d) none of the other conditions subject to which the payment institution's authorisation was granted shall be removed or modified. - 8.
 Payment institutions shall ensure that agents or branches acting on their behalf inform payment service users of this fact. - 9.
-Payment institutions shall inform the competent authorities of their home Member State without undue delay about any changes regarding the use of agents, including additional agents, branches or entities to which activities are outsourced and update without delay the information referred to in paragraph 1 accordingly.
+Payment institutions shall communicate to the competent authorities of their home Member State without undue delay any relevant changes regarding the use of agents, including additional agents, branches or entities to which activities are outsourced.
+The procedure provided for under paragraphs 2 to 4 shall applyand update without delay the information referred to in paragraph 1 accordingly.